Covington, Virginia

 Covington is an independent city in the Commonwealth of Virginia.
 As of the 2020 census, the population was 5,737, making it the second-least populous city in Virginia.
 It is surrounded by Alleghany County, of which it is also the county seat.
 Located at the confluence of Jackson River and Dunlap Creek, Covington is one of three cities (with Roanoke and Salem) in the Roanoke Regional Partnership.
 The Bureau of Economic Analysis combines the city of Covington with Alleghany county for statistical purposes.

 History

+The first white settlers came to what is now Covington in 1745 when the area was part of Augusta County, Virginia.
+Botetourt County took over much of the area in 1769; although Bath County and Monroe County also lay claim to parts of what is now the Alleghany County-Covington region.

+Starting in August 1818, lots were sold in what is now Covington on 25 acres of land owned by Dr. James Merry.
+The unnamed community was referred to as the Mouth of the Dunlap.
+It was designed the town of Covington in 1819.
 Covington is named in honor of General Leonard Covington, hero of the War of 1812 and friend of James Madison and Thomas Jefferson.

-As a result of the industrial boom, the population of Covington grew from 704 in 1890 to 5,632 in 1920.
-Clifton Forge, originally known as Williamson, became a voting place in 1839.
-In 1837, the railroad came, making Clifton Forge the major division point on the railroad.
-Clifton Forge, named after one of the iron furnaces, became an incorporated City in 1884.
-Cutbacks and the closing of the C&O railroad shops in the late 1980's caused a drop in population for Clifton Forge.
-In July 2001, Clifton Forge reverted from a city to a town due to financial hardship.

-Falling Spring, a 200 ft cascading waterfall into a gorge was referred to by Thomas Jefferson, for its scenic beauty in his Notes on Virginia, A plaque nearby refers to Indian War figure, Mad Ann Bailey, a frontier woman adept at shooting, riding & swearing.